mahadhir96/SalaryManagement/swe-challenge-frontend/README.md

 # Salary Maangement WebApp - Front end

 ## Overview

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.

+## How to run the file

+- Run `ng serve` or `npm install all` before `ng serve` in the terminal.
+It will navigate to `http://localhost:4200/`.

-##
+## Screenshot of the webapp

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+**Home Page**
+- To upload csv file to database

+**Employees-List**
+- Press the `Employees List` to get the list to upload

+- 1) Filter the min and max salary
+- 2) view the employee details
+- 3) edit and update the list
+- 4) delete the employee details from the list

 ## Code scaffolding